Vesterheim Norwegian-American Museum: Haugan House

 Norwegian immigrants Hans and Anna Haugan built the house on a farm southeast of Decorah during the 1860s and lived in it at least until 1880.
 The house is a representative example of the husmann dwelling (Norwegian: hytte) used in Norway during the 19th Century.
 Husmann is the name for the Norwegian tenant farmer with leasehold estate somewhat similar to the Swedish torp or the Scottish crofter.
 The husmann formed a key element of the Norwegian farm culture.
 The house used by typical husmann was often a simple log cabin or cottage made of rough hewed lumber.

 Valdres House

-This represents a typical Norwegian landowner’s home.
-The Valdres House was built about 1795 on the Moahaugen farm in Heggenes, Øystre Slidre, in Oppland, Norway.
+This represents a typical Norwegian landowner's home.
+The Valdres House was built about 1795 on the Moahaugen farm in Heggenes in what is now Øystre Slidre Municipality in Innlandet county, Norway.
 The house was enlarged and a covered entry added in the 1860s.
 Vesterheim acquired the house through the efforts of the rosemaler Sigmund Aarseth and of Kolbein Dahle, director of the Valdres Folk Museum in Fagernes, in the valley of Valdres, Norway.
 The house was taken down and shipped to Vesterheim in 1975-76.
 The house was reassembled by Norwegian carpenters commissioned by the Valdres Folk Museum.